 - FamilySearch generally considers christenings and baptisms as births.

-- Restricting your search by Batch Number8 enables you to search all records which were transcribed as a single batch.
+- Restricting your search by Batch Number 8)Individual indexing projects were given a unique number called a batch number. enables you to search all records which were transcribed as a single batch.

 - Restricting your search by Film Number enables you to search all records which were transcribed from that film.